MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/setup.md

 ---
-title: Setting Up Financials | Microsoft Docs
+title: Overview of Tasks to Set Up Dynamics 365 for Financials| Microsoft Docs
-description: Setting Up Financials
+description: Outlines tasks to set up, initialise, and configure Dynamics 365 for Financials to suit your needs.
 services: project-madeira
 documentationcenter:
 author: edupont04